God Has a Past

 - has no future.

-In this section heading above, the word Greek does not refer, as many would assume, to the text of the New Testament that was originally written in Greek.
+In the section heading just above, the word Greek does not refer, as many would assume, to the text of the New Testament that was originally written in Greek.
 Rather, it was used to refer to pagan Greek philosophy, which insisted that God exists outside of time.
-In contrast, the Hebrew and Greek terms in the Bible about God and time are TOTALLY different and refer not to timelessness but to duration.
+In contrast, the Hebrew and Greek terms in the Bible about God and time are TOTALLY different and refer not to timelessness but to unending duration.
 The phrases in the Scriptures all speak of God existing through unending time and an everlasting duration.
 The above timelessness terms are foreign to the reader of God's Word, whereas the Bible's many terms, as listed below, are all so very familiar from our reading of Scripture.

 is - and was - and is to come - Whose goings forth are from of old, from everlasting - Forever and ever - The Ancient of Days - From before the ages of the ages - From ancient times - the everlasting God - He continues forever - From of old - Remains forever - Immortal - The Lord shall endure forever - Who lives forever - God’s years - manifest in His own time - Everlasting Father - Alive forevermore - Always lives - Forever - Continually - God’s years never end - From everlasting to everlasting - From that time forward, even forever - And of His kingdom there will be no end.